woodruffw/yossarian-bot/WRITING_PLUGINS.md

 class FooBar < YossarianPlugin
 	include Cinch::Plugin
 	use_blacklist
-	use_auth # if you need to restrict commands to admins use_opped silent: true # if the bot needs to be an op
+	use_auth silent: false # if you need to restrict commands to admins use_opped silent: true # if the bot needs to be an op

 	def usage